 LPC-10 is a Linear Predictive Coding standard developed by the United States

 Department of Defense for use by NATO.
 It is also known as

-It reduced the audio quality somewhat, but would still be better than 85% DRT.
+It reduces the audio quality somewhat, is still be better than 85% DRT.

 According to some users, the speech legibility of the PNVX was better